naikp13/SAR4CET/README.md

   - Storage tank volume estimation and change detection
   - Traffic and logistics activity analysis
   - Operational anomaly detection
+- **New**: Urban change detection notebook for New Delhi using openEO API

 ## Installation